 Manuals

-Sinauer Associates publishes the complete JWatcher manual: Quantifying Behavivior the JWatcher Way.
+Sinauer Associates published the complete JWatcher manual: Quantifying Behavior the JWatcher Way but this is now out of print (you can still find used copies).
+You can download a PDF of the book here.
 In addition, the book has educational exercises, walks users through output, and contains suggestions for how to quantify behavior.
-We freely provide a basic manual for the 0.9 version (version 0.9 manual).
-We also provide the manual for the Palm version (JWatcher-Palm manual).
-If you have questions while running JWatcher, buy the book, consult the manual and the list of Frequently Asked Questions.
+We also freely provide a basic manual for the 0.9 version (version 0.9 manual).
+We also provide the manual for the Palm version (JWatcher-Palm manual) should you still have Palm pilots!
+If you have questions while running JWatcher, consult the book, manual and the list of Frequently Asked Questions.
 You can download a version of JWatcher for either Mac or Windows, with or without a supporting Java environment.
 Unfortunately, we currently do not have the resources to provide complementary user support.
-We provide paid user support as well as experimental design and analysis consulting to help you solve your behavioral data analysis problems: please contact Janice for more information.

 Supplementary Material for the book: Quantifying Behavior the JWatcher Way